-Our business may be adversely affected by the impact on the global economy due to, among other events, ongoing civil unrest, wars or other significant geopolitical tensions.
+Our business may be materially and adversely affected by the impact on the global economy due to, among other events, significant geopolitical tensions, including ongoing civil unrest or wars, or pandemics.

-Geopolitical tensions, ongoing civil unrest and wars can have a significant impact on global markets, influencing both the supply and demand of coal we sell into the export market and the cost or availability of supplies we consume in producing our coal.
+Geopolitical tensions, including ongoing civil unrest and wars, and global pandemics or widespread public health concerns can have a significant impact on global markets, including influencing both the supply and demand of coal we sell into the export market and the cost or availability of supplies we consume in producing our coal.

-For example, global markets are experiencing volatility and disruption with current geopolitical tensions and the military invasion of Ukraine by Russia.
-This military conflict led to sanctions and other penalties being levied by the United States, the European Union and other countries against Russia, including expansive bans on imports and exports of products to and from Russia.
+For example, global markets are continuing to experience volatility and disruption with current geopolitical tensions and the military invasion of Ukraine by Russia.
+This military conflict has led to ongoing sanctions and other penalties being levied by the United States, the European Union and other countries against Russia, including expansive bans on imports and exports of products to and from Russia.

-The extent and duration of such conflicts could lead to market disruptions, including significant volatility in commodity prices, such as the coal we sell and diesel fuel we purchase, instability in the financial markets, higher inflation, supply chain interruptions, political and social instability as well as an increase in cyberattacks and espionage.
+In addition, international, federal, state and local public health and governmental authorities' mandates in response to global pandemics could require forced shutdowns of our mines and other facilities in Australia and the U.S. for extended periods, restrict movement and the implementation of social distancing protocols and restrict travelling overseas or across borders (including interstate), affecting a number of our normal business practices and operations.
+These conflicts or pandemics could cause disruptions to mining operations, manufacturing operations and supply chains around the world.
+The extent and duration of such conflicts or pandemics could lead to market disruptions, including significant volatility in commodity prices, such as the coal we sell and diesel fuel we purchase, instability in the financial markets, higher inflation, supply chain interruptions, political and social instability as well as an increase in cyberattacks and espionage.